-You may contact your closest Hair Matters Stylist Consultant us at ANY point in your diagnostic or treatment process.
-Consider meeting with us to discuss your plans for dealing with hair loss.
-Each stylist is thoroughly trained and equipped to share specialized hair and wig industry resources, current medical information, as well as the benefit of their own personal experiences.
+You may contact your Hair Matters stylist-consultant at any point in your diagnostic or treatment process.
+Consider meeting with her to discuss your plans for dealing with hair loss.
+She is thoroughly trained and equipped to share specialized hair and wig-industry resources, current medical information, as well as the benefit of her own personal experiences.
 Compassionate responsiveness is our goal.
-We meet you where you are and walk with you through your individual process.
+She will meet you where you are and walk with you through your individual process.
 Your thoughts, experiences, and decisions are as individual as you are.
-We are prepared to listen, make suggestions based on your unique circumstances, and respect your choices and timeline.
+She’s prepared to listen, make suggestions based on your unique circumstances, and respect your choices and timeline.

 What to expect.

-We have video and written resources for you to view, but try not to overwhelm you with more information than you can handle.
-We know that during this time, hearing and processing a lot of information can be difficult.
-However, we share our contact numbers so you can easily reach us with any further questions you may have following consultation.
+We know that during this time, hearing and processing a lot of information can be difficult, so we try not to overwhelm you with more information than you can handle.
+However, we share our contact number so you can easily reach us with any further questions you may have following consultation.
 We strive to make lifelong friendships and heartfelt connections.
 We share in your sorrows (struggles) so that we may also share in your triumphs (victories)!

-Most Hair Matters Salons can offer you time and space for an “Event” that you design for consultation, hair cutting, clipper cutting and wig fitting!
-We believe that it is essential to everyone’s well being that our loved ones can participate to the extent you desire.
+Our salon can offer you time and space for an “event” that you design for consultation, haircutting, clipper cutting, and wig fitting!
+We believe that it is essential to everyone’s well-being that your loved ones can participate to the extent you desire.

 Patrick D. donated more than his hair: he also left a heartfelt